jim-keefe/image-creation-packer/README.md

 ## Future Enhancements

-* Add pipeline functionality for build and test (maybe with jenkins).
+* Add pipeline functionality for build and test (maybe with Jenkins).
 * Set up a Windows Server 2019 image.
-* Add firewall rules on client system running packer.
+* Add firewall rules on the client system running Packer.
 * Add some naming conventions.